Archipelogic/framework-learning-examples/README.md

 1. **Native framework tools first** (e.g., CrewAI's inject_date, RagTool)
 2. **LangChain tools second** (e.g., SQL tools)
 3. **Custom tools last** (only if no alternative exists)

+**Note**: Due to issues encountered, we had to deviate from this priority for RAG - using custom LangChain FAISS tools instead of native options.

 ## Setup